This post contains affiliate links. We may earn a small commission at no extra cost to you.

 The same ground where rabbits now graze was, for sixteen years, one of the most dangerous places in Japan.

-By the end of the Pacific War, the plant had produced over 6,000 tonnes of toxic agents, including mustard gas and other chemical weapons.
+By the end of the Pacific War, the plant had produced roughly 6,600 tonnes of toxic agents, categorized by the army into four types: blister agents — mustard gas and lewisite (army code "きい/yellow", mustard alone accounting for roughly 2,800 tonnes); a vomiting and sneeze agent, diphenylcyanoarsine ("あか/red"); hydrogen cyanide ("ちゃ/brown"), from the same chemical family as the gas used in Nazi extermination facilities; and tear agent ("みどり/green").
 These were not stockpiled solely in Japan.
 The gas manufactured on Okunoshima was used primarily in China.
 Estimates for Japan's broader chemical-warfare program run into the tens of thousands of casualties among Chinese soldiers and civilians; the share attributable specifically to Okunoshima-produced gas is not precisely documented.
 This is not an abstract footnote; it is the central fact of the island's wartime role.

 At the end of the war, records were burned and machinery was destroyed.
 Allied forces disposed of remaining gas stockpiles by dumping and burial.
 None of the operators were prosecuted.